UAV-Research-Centre-UGent/academic-kickstart/content/authors/admin/_index.md

 #user_groups:
 ---

-The UAV Research Center of Ghent University was founded in October 2019.
-The main research areas include precision agriculture and inspection.
+The UAV Research Center was established in 2019 as one of the selected projects of the 21 ZAP call and is a close collaboration between the faculties of Engineering and Architecture, Bioscience Engineering and Sciences.
+It will focus on sensing technologies with drones through interdisciplinary collaboration and will provide its scientific UAV expertise to all research groups inside and outside UGent.